An adventure to the Pambok Waterfall is one of the best things to do when exploring the mountainous region of Pai.

 ARRIVING AT PAMBOK WATERFALL

-There is no entrance fee to visit the Pam Bok Waterfall, just park your scooter in the parking lot and follow the trail up to the falls.
+There is a 200 Baht entrance fee to visit the Pam Bok Waterfall, and upon arriving you are able to park your scooter or car in the parking lot and follow the trail up to the falls.

-The trail is a combination of rocky steps, a steel bridge, and then a short walk up the stream to the base of the falls.
+The trail is a combination of rocky steps, a steel bridge, and then a short walk upstream to the base of the falls.

 WHAT TO EXPECT